phbradley/pubtcrs/README.md

 This repository contains C++ source code for the TCR clustering and correlation analyses described in the manuscript "Human T cell receptor occurrence patterns encode immune history, genetic background, and receptor specificity" by William S DeWitt III, Anajane Smith, Gary Schoch, John A Hansen, Frederick A Matsen IV and Philip Bradley, available on [bioRxiv](https://www.biorxiv.org/content/early/2018/05/02/313106).

 At the moment (version 0.1), the code is specialized for beta-chain repertoire analysis and uses a TCR representation that includes the V-gene family and the CDR3 sequence (for example, "V19,CASSIRSSYEQYF").
 We plan on extending to the alpha chain and adding other TCR representations in the future.
+(Actually, now we've started doing that, for the `pgen` and `tcrdists` executables so far).

 - `pgen` computes TCR generation probabilities.